Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 7. Carnegie Mellon University vs Marvell Technology Group (2012) – $1.17B

-A federal jury in Pittsburg ordered, in 2012, Marvell to pay CMU $1.17 billion for it found Marvell infringing a pair of patents by CMU related to increasing the accuracy of reading data by hard drive circuits.
+A federal jury in Pittsburgh ordered, in 2012, Marvell to pay CMU $1.17 billion for finding Marvell had infringed a pair of patents by CMU related to increasing the accuracy of reading data by hard drive circuits.

-The CAFC later cut the award to $278 million and further ordered a re-trial over other damages issues.
-In 2016, both parties decided to settle the case at $750 million than litigating the case further.
+The CAFC later reduced the award to $278 million and ordered a retrial over other damages issues.
+In 2016, both parties decided to settle the case for $750 million rather than litigate it further.

 8. Apple vs Samsung (2012) – $1.04 billion

 This patent war doesn’t need any introduction.
-Everyone under the sun working in the field of patents knows to sue and a counter-suing game between Apple and Samsung.
-Apple sued Samsung in Apr 2011 for a patent infringement suit and by July 2012, both companies were involved in 50 lawsuits around the globe.
+Everyone working in the field of patents knows about the lawsuit and counter-suit between Apple and Samsung.
+Apple sued Samsung in April 2011 for patent infringement, and by July 2012, both companies were involved in 50 lawsuits around the globe.

-This webpage has a full history of the smartphone patent war between two giants.
+This webpage has a full history of the smartphone patent war between the two giants.

 9. Monsanto Company vs Pioneer Hi-Bred Int’l, Inc. (2012) – $1B